Pope rails against unbridled capitalism, 'idolatry of money'

 It was the second time during his trip to South America that Francis, the first pope from the region, used a major speech to excoriate unbridled capitalism and champion the rights of the poor.

-In Bolivia last Thursday, he urged the downtrodden to change the world economic order, denouncing a "new colonialism" by agencies that impose austerity programmes and calling for the poor to have the "sacred rights" of labour, lodging and land.
+In Bolivia last Thursday, he urged the downtrodden to change the world economic order, denouncing a "new colonialism" by agencies that impose austerity programs and calling for the poor to have the "sacred rights" of labor, lodging and land.

 "Putting bread on the table, putting a roof over the heads of one's children, giving them health and an education, these are essential for human dignity," he said.